 Birds of Prey and Misfit: something went wrong with issue #113.
 Misfit (a sympathetic character) decides to push a blinking red button that is under a plexiglass safety cover (traditionally used for self-destruct buttons) inside an evil giant city-destroying robot despite being told not to.
 Unsurprisingly, it explodes, taking possibly hundreds or thousands of lives with it.
 But nobody blames her for it.
 She doesn't blame herself, either.
 The idea that she might be at fault is never even discussed in the text.
 Neither is any reason given for her doing this in the first place, since the giant city-destroying robot had been defeated!

-In an otherwise excellent story early on in Birds of Prey Black Canary claims to be Oracle and the villains buy it without question it.
+In an otherwise excellent story early on in Birds of Prey Black Canary claims to be Oracle and the villains buy it without questioning it.
 This could be totally logical, except that they used a conversation that Black Canary had with Oracle to try to track Oracle earlier in the story.
 This could have been Hand Waved by saying she was talking to another vigilante, but it never comes up, they never question it or anything.

 So many things to say about All-Star Batman & Robin The Boy Wonder (aka ASBAR).
 Was it Batman's constant allusions to Robin's age coupled with a pedovibe?
 Was it Vicki Vale trouncing around the apartment in a bra and panties like vapid eye candy quoting lines from Clueless?
 Was it "I'm the goddamn Batman"?
 This is prime material for unauthorized MSTing.